DylanJ/package_tracker/README.md

 # Package Tracker

-This is a fairly simple project which piggy backs off of active_shipping to look up FedEx and DHL tracking information.
-It gives you the helper `tracker_button` which adds a button wherever it is called that once clicked opens a modal which if called with a tracking ID as the argument will be populated with the tracking information.
-If no argument is given the user is presented with a form which will fetch tracking information in the background and present it in the modal.
+This is a fairly simple project which scrapes tracking information for both DHL and FedEx and spits the info out into a modal.
+It gives you the helper method `tracker_button` which adds a button wherever it is called that once clicked opens a modal which will automatucally fetch the tracking info if a tracking id is specified.
+If no tracking ID is specified you can enter a tracking ID in the modal and it will be fetched once the user clicks 'Track Shipment'.

 ## Dependencies